 Dr. Andrew Weil’s Eating Well Plan

-In his book, "Eating Well for Optimum Health", Andrew Weil, MD advocates eating what he considers “the optimum diet.”
+"Eating Well for Optimum Health", Andrew Weil, MD advocates eating what he considers “the optimum diet.”
 He emphasizes the importance of eating not only to promote health and well-being, but also for pleasure and comfort.
 While his plan is not specifically designed to promote weight loss, he offers suggestions on how to lose weight while eating for optimum health.
 Dr. Weil stresses that there is no one right way to eat.
 Instead, he provides you with the knowledge you need to make well-informed decisions when it comes to how and what to eat.

 How Is This Diet Supposed to Work?